pradeeprajm01/VRout/README.md

 Join Now : https://vrout.pythonanywhere.com/

 VRout is the Video-conferencing application, which provides you the live interaction with your friends and colleagues.
 It is also a chat site, where all could connected to messages.
 VRout is an easy sharing of information with time effiency.
 VRout permits to access various people interactions with no noise.
-Easily join a chatroom/meeting or start your own chatroom/meeting instantly with the capable devices.connect us.
+Easily join a chatroom/meeting or start your own chatroom/meeting instantly with the capable devices.connect us!

 VRout features includes,